The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant: The -Deformed Einstein Equations Using Verlinde Approach

-From now on, we restrict ourselves to three-dimensional space.
-To formulate the thermodynamic framework for the $\mu$-analog of the Bose gas model, the standard expression for the total number of particles $\mathcal{N}$ is supposed to incorporate the $\mu$-dependence.
-Namely, modified definition for the total number of particles is given as
+We start with recalling some facts, which are necessary for what follows \cite{9,10}.\,\,In the standard Bose gas model, the total number of particles is expressed as the Euler derivative of the logarithm of the grand partition function $\mathcal{Z}$, i.e where the fugacity $z$ as function of the chemical potential $\tilde{\mu}$ is given by $z = e^{\beta\tilde{\mu}}$, $\beta = \frac{1}{k_{\rm B}T}$ is the inverse temperature involving the Boltzmann constant $k_{\rm B}$.\,\,The grand canonical partition function $\mathcal{Z}$ is treated through its logarithm by the following expression: with $\epsilon_{i}$ being From now on, we restrict ourselves to three-di\-men\-sional space.\,\,To formulate the thermodynamic framework for the $\mu$-analog of the Bose gas model, the standard expression for the total number of particles $\mathcal{N}$ is supposed to incorporate the $\mu$-dependence.\,\,Na\-mely, the modified definition for the total number of particles is given as where we use the $\mu$-derivative which acts on the monomials as where Then the $\mu$-deformed operator $\mathcal{D}^{(\mu)}$ is applied to the logarithm of the grand canonical partition function in Eq.~(\ref{lnZ}), and the modified total number of particles reads For the series to converge, the following condition for the product $e^{-\beta \epsilon_i }z$ must hold: